 If you are an NDIS provider in Australia, an audit is coming.
 Whether you are registering for the first time, renewing your existing registration, or hitting your mid-term check, the audit process is where the rubber meets the road.
 And in 2026, the stakes are higher than ever.

-With mandatory registration for SIL and platform providers kicking in on 1 July 2026, thousands of providers will be going through an NDIS audit for the first time this year.
+With mandatory registration for SIL providers kicking in on 1 July 2026, thousands of providers will be going through an NDIS audit for the first time this year.
 At the same time, the NDIS Quality and Safeguards Commission is raising the bar on what "compliance" actually looks like in practice.
 The old approach of pulling everything together the week before your auditor arrives is not going to cut it anymore.

 What Auditors Actually Look For